Peter Mahon (judge): Erebus inquiry

 After the crash of Air New Zealand Flight 901 with loss of all aboard on 28 November 1979, New Zealand's official accident report was released by the Chief Inspector of Air Accidents, Ron Chippindale, which cited serious pilot error as the chief cause of the accident.
 Public demand led to the formation of a Royal Commission of Inquiry into the accident.
 Mahon produced his report on 27 April 1981, which cleared the crew of blame for the disaster and found that the major cause was the reprogramming of the aircraft's navigation computer without the crew being notified.
 Mahon claimed that Air New Zealand executives had engaged in a conspiracy to whitewash the inquiry, covering up evidence and lying to investigators, and concluded that they had told "an orchestrated litany of lies".
 His book, Verdict on Erebus, an account of his inquiry, won the New Zealand Book Awards prize for non-fiction in 1985.
 Mahon retired from the High Court bench in 1982.

 In 1983 the Judicial Committee of the Privy Council held that Mahon had made serious mistakes of law through acting in excess of his jurisdiction and in breach of natural justice by going on to make findings of a conspiracy by Air New Zealand to cover up the errors of the ground staff.
 This conclusion was reached on the point of law that those accused of the conspiracy had not been given an opportunity to contest it in Mr Justice Mahon's inquiry: his conclusions that documents had been suppressed, and that witnesses had lied, were not set aside as an appellate court is not permitted to investigate findings of fact.

-In 1985 Mahon was appointed as Commissioner of Inquiry into the 1984 Queen Street riot.
+In 1985 Mahon was appointed as Commissioner of Inquiry into the 1984 Queen Street riots.
 In the same year he published Dear Sam, a collection of his letters to his children.
 He died of heart failure in August 1986.

 In 1999 Transport Minister Maurice Williamson tabled Mahon's findings in parliament.
 His report had not previously been officially accepted as the verdict on the Erebus tragedy.
 In 2008, Mahon was posthumously awarded the Jim Collins Memorial Award by the New Zealand Airline Pilots Association for exceptional contributions to air safety, "in forever changing the general approach used in transport accidents investigations world wide."
 In the 1988 TVNZ dramatisation of the inquiry, Erebus: The Aftermath, Mahon was played by Frank Finlay.